alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 var list = new List<int> { 1 };
 ```

+List<T> implements Unit because it allows moving a value into the mondaic context.
 Nothing about the value 1 changes, it’s simply wrapped in a List.
 If you access element 0 of that list, you get back 1.
 That’s it.

 ---